What is NYC Local Law 88: Lighting Upgrades & Sub-Metering?

 The Cotocon Group is a leading energy management and advisory group that assists boards and property owners in lowering power expenses, consumption, and carbon emissions—all of which connect to several municipal regulations that affect New York City’s built environment.

-Get in touch with us right now to find out how we can improve the long-term energy performance of your building and help you with local law 88 compliance consulting solutions.
+Get in touch with us right now to find out how we can improve the long-term energy performance of your building and help you with Local Law 88 compliance consulting solutions.

 Let's Connect!